-We evaluate our method on diverse target shapes varied body shapes sampled from SMPL models, human scans from the FAUST dataset~\cite{bogo2014faust}, characters from the Mixamo library (e.g., skeleton zombie, triceratop, wolf), and in-the-wild meshes from online 3D repositories (e.g., alien, hole-man).
-As preprocessing, when applicable, we converted non-manifold meshes to manifold ones.
+\paragraph{Target Shapes} We evaluate our method on diverse target shapes varied body shapes sampled from SMPL models, human scans from the FAUST dataset \cite{bogo2014faust}, characters from the Mixamo library (e.g., skeleton zombie, triceratop, wolf), and in-the-wild meshes from online 3D repositories (e.g., alien, hole-man).
+As preprocessing, when applicable, we fixed non-manifold meshes.